Updated on August 23, 2022

-The action in question is either the reporting of a crime, the work of a public servant, or the testimony of a potential witness.
+The action in question was either the reporting of a crime, the work of a public servant, or the testimony of a potential witness.

-The charge of obstruction relates specifically to the act of delaying or preventing the actions of any of the following:
+The charge of obstruction relates specifically to the act of delaying or preventing the actions of any of the following people:

 A public servant

 The manner in which the accused obstructs the action in question can vary widely, but it must incorporate harm or the threat of harm to the person whose action is obstructed.
 While the harm need not be physical harm, it must be harm that is unlawful.
-As such, it can include any of the following:
+The harm can come in any of the following forms:

-If any such action is employed in an attempt to keep a public servant from doing his or her job, a witness from testifying, an informant from providing information, or a reporter of a crime from reporting the crime, it can rise to the level of an obstruction charge.
+If any such action is employed in an attempt to keep a public servant from doing his or her job (for example, keeping a witness from testifying, an informant from providing information, or a reporter of a crime from reporting the crime) it can rise to the level of an obstruction charge.

 Every obstruction charge is unique to the circumstances involved, but people are typically motivated to engage in the crime of obstruction as a means of protecting themselves or a loved one from being convicted of a crime.
 For example, threatening a witness in an attempt to prevent him or her from testifying at your own or someone else’s trial is a form of obstruction.

-While the charge of obstruction relates to causing or threatening harm before the person, such as the public servant or witness, does something, retaliation is the crime of causing or threatening harm after the fact.
-In other words, a retaliation charge applies if the accused is alleged to have harmed or to have threatened harm to someone after he or she provided testimony, reported a crime, performed his or her job as a public servant, or provided information.
-To recap, threatening someone with harm if they carry through with their action (bearing witness, reporting a crime, etc.) is the crime of obstruction, and threatening someone with harm because they carried through with their action (bearing witness, reporting a crime, etc.) is the crime of retaliation.
+While obstruction is causing or threatening harm before a public servant or witness does something, retaliation is the crime of causing or threatening harm after the fact.
+In other words, retaliation applies if the accused allegedly harmed or threatened to harm someone that has already provided testimony, reported a crime, acted as a public servant, or provided information.

 Obstruction and retaliation do not have to be personal acts.
-In fact, the State of Texas recently tweaked its laws to include the act of doxxing, which refers to publicly posting someone’s (the victim’s) home address or phone number.
-If the incident is intended to harm the victim involved for being a public servant, it amounts to a crime that is related to obstruction and retaliation.
+In fact, the State of Texas recently tweaked its laws to include the act of doxxing.

 Obstruction and Retaliation: The Penalties

-Because the crimes of obstruction and retaliation can seriously disrupt the course of justice – and can seriously impede a criminal investigation and/or trial – they are associated with harsh penalties.
-At the very least, the charges of obstruction and retaliation are third-degree felonies.
-A conviction on a third-degree felony can lead to fines of up to $10,000 and from 2 to 10 years in prison.
+Because the crimes of obstruction and retaliation can seriously disrupt the course of justice—and can seriously impede a criminal investigation or trial—they are associated with harsh penalties.
+At the very least, the charges of obstruction and retaliation are third-degree felonies, which can lead to fines of up to $10,000 and from 2 to 10 years in prison.

-If the obstruction or retaliation charge is considered aggravated, the charge can be elevated to a second-degree felony, and the penalties for conviction are more serious still (the maximum prison sentence doubles from 10 to 20 years).
-Those factors that are classified as aggravating include:
+If the obstruction or retaliation charge is considered aggravated, the charge can be elevated to a second-degree felony, and the penalties for conviction are more serious still.
+The maximum prison sentence doubles from 10 to 20 years.

 Threatening or harming a juror

-Whether for a second- or third-degree felony, a conviction means bearing the status of a convicted felon for a lifetime.
+Whether your charges involve a second- or third-degree felony, a conviction means bearing the status of a convicted felon for a lifetime.